 by Hong Kong Institute of Bankers (HKIB) (Author)

 This top treasury management book deals with the fundamentals of treasury operations in banking and financial institutions and how it impacts their relationship with various financial markets.
-This work is composed by finance experts at the Hong Kong Institute of Bankers with an intent to help banking professionals gain an understanding of treasury control and gain acquaintance with the latest tools and techniques at their disposal.
+This work is composed of finance experts at the Hong Kong Institute of Bankers with an intent to help banking professionals gain an understanding of treasury control and gain acquaintance with the latest tools and techniques at their disposal.
 It doubles up as a reference work, providing useful info on upcoming Basel III and addresses emerging issues in both currency and money markets and the role treasury has to play in the larger context.
 To enhance practical utility, the authors have illustrated concepts with the help of case studies to demonstrate how ineffective money control can hurt financial institutions.
 A highly recommended read for students and banking professionals to enhance their knowledge of concepts and practices involving treasury operations.

 Best Takeaway from this Best book on Treasury Management

 A definitive guide to treasury operations in banking and financial institutions which helps readers learn the intricacies of the trade.
-Authors have laid bare the relationship between banks various financial markets including foreign exchange, bond market and derivatives and the role of treasury in the scheme of things.
+Authors have laid bare the relationship between bank’s various financial markets including foreign exchange, bond market, and derivatives and the role of treasury in the scheme of things.
 Case studies are used to illustrate how issues in treasury control can affect financial institutions adversely.<< Get this book >>

 #8 – Treasury Fundamentals